 Notes on Crispy Sheet Pan Focaccia with Rosemary:

-- This recipe uses a salt water brine technique that I learned from watching Salt Fat Acid Heat on Netflix with Samin Nosrat, author of the book by the same name.
-You disolve salt in water and pour it over the top of the focaccia.
-It gives it a wonderfully salty and soft top, while allowing the bottom to get crispy.
-This style of Focaccia is from a region in Italy known as Liguria, the northern crescent shaped region on the Mediterranean not far from France which includes Cinque Terre.
+- This recipe uses a saltwater brine technique that I learned from watching Salt Fat Acid Heat on Netflix with Samin Nosrat, author of the book by the same name.
+You dissolve salt in water and pour it over the top of the focaccia.
+It gives it a wonderfully salty and soft top while allowing the bottom to get crispy.
+This style of Focaccia is from a region in Italy known as Liguria, the northern crescent-shaped region on the Mediterranean not far from France which includes Cinque Terre.

-- Letting the dough rise overnight is actually a really nice way to do make this on your own time, either after work, or after the kids are in bed.
-You’re using your hands a lot so it can be relaxing and meditative and it’s a really convenient way to get warm fresh food on the table the next day with minimal work while you likely have so many day time distractions.
+- Letting the dough rise overnight is a really nice way to make this on your own time, either after work or after the kids are in bed.
+You’re using your hands a lot so it can be relaxing and meditative and it’s a convenient way to get warm fresh food on the table the next day with minimal work while you likely have so many daytime distractions.

 - Adding the ½ cup of olive oil and placing the sheet pan on the lowest rack makes the focaccia extra crispy on the bottom, but still soft on top.

-- *I make the salt brine with ½ tsp salt in ½ cup of water and I love it.
+- *I make the salt brine with ½ teaspoon salt in ½ cup of water and I love it.
 It is so salty and amazing.
 Though this may just be too salty for some people’s pallets, which is totally fine.
-Just reduce the salt to ¼ tsp in ½ cup of water.
+Just reduce the salt to ¼ teaspoon in ½ cup of water.

 Crispy Sheet Pan Focaccia: FAQs